Motherhood, But Make It Less Irritable

 She’s been “on” all day.

-And she has nothing left.
+And she has… nothing left.

-That’s when everything feels harder.
+That’s when everything feels louder.

-The mess feels bigger.
+The mess looks bigger.

 Even simple questions feel overwhelming.

-And when my body is empty… my patience goes with it.
+It’s that my body hit empty, and when my body is empty…my patience goes with it.

-It’s Not Just Mental — It’s Physical Too
+It’s Not Just Mental, It’s Physical Too

 • Blood sugar swings